knightazura/ghost-sdk/Git-workflow.md

 ### Open Issues

-Open issues on GitHub are a combination of things we're actively working on, or will be working on soon and bugs.
+Open issues on GitHub are a combination of things we're actively working on, or will be working on soon, and bugs.
 Our [contributing guidelines](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md) contain lots of information about raising an issue.

 Some issues start with [Discussion] which means there is no active work to be done, we're just deciding what to do or how to do something.